dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Conditions for **possible** Deadlock (**nessesary but not sufficient**)

-  * Mutal exclusion: Only one process may use a resource at a time, no process may access a resourced unit that has been allocated to another process
+  * Mutual exclusion: Only one process may use a resource at a time, no process may access a resourced unit that has been allocated to another process
-  * Hold-and-wait: A process may **hold allocated resources**(subset of the total needed set) **while awaiting** assignment of others.ss
+  * Hold-and-wait: A process may **hold allocated resources**(subset of the total needed set) **while awaiting** assignment of others
   * No pre-emption: No resource can be forcibly(强力的) removed from a process holding it

-* Actual Deadlock requires: **Circular wait** (Given that the first 3 conditions exit, a sequence of events may occur that lead to the following fourth condition)
+* Actual Deadlock requires: **Circular wait** (Given that the first 3 conditions exist, a sequence of events may occur that lead to the following fourth condition)

   * A closed chain of processes exits, such that each process holds at least one resource needed by the next process in the chain
   * In fact, it is the **definition** of deadlock
-  * **notice**: it is possible that a process outof the deadlock cycle being locked => ask for resource that is being deadlocked
+  * **notice**: it is possible that a process out of the deadlock cycle being locked => ask for resource that is being deadlocked

 * **Four conditions**, taken together, constitute necessary and sufficient conditions for deadlock